hav-noms/final-project-hav-noms/avoiding_common_attacks.md

 To solve the problem, use the send() or transfer() function instead of the low level function call().
 Transfer() is recommended rather than send() because the transaction will fail with an exception if the transfer fails.

-And to prevent reentrant attacks, applied the following modifier and set the user's balance to 0 before tranfer ether.
+And to prevent reentrant attacks, applied the following modifier to protect as we should be deleting calling removeTradeListing(listingID) before we start transfering tokens and ETH

 ```
 modifier noReentrancy() {